johannesodland/johannesodland.github.io/docs/_posts/2023-06-18-scroll-persisted-state.markdown

 Nevertheless, for more complex scenarios, [space-toggles][space-toggle] or [cyclic-toggles][cyclic-toggles] can come in handy.
 <figure id="example-2">
     <div class="state"></div>
+    <div class="has-support-info">&#9888; This demo requires support for nesting and scroll-driven animations.
+Try it out in Chrome Canary.</div>
     <style>
         @scope {
             *, *::before, *::after {